Gambia travel guide

 For visits of less than a month, you don’t need to get a visa before you travel.
 British nationals are given a 28 day stamp in their passports on arrival.
 You can get further 28-day extensions from the Immigration Office in Banjul or the Tourist Police Stations in the Tourism Development Area.

-If you’re planning to enter The Gambia for a period longer than 3 months, check entry requirements with the Gambian Embassy in London.
+If you’re planning to enter The Gambia for a period longer than 3 months, check entry requirements with the Gambian High Commission in London.

 Your passport should be valid for the proposed duration of your stay.